-A superbly well kept litre bottle of Chartreuse Yellow liqueur dating back to between 1878 and 1903 when production was located at Fourvoirie in France, has been consigned to auction.
+A superbly well kept litre bottle of rare 19th Century Chartreuse Yellow liqueur dating back to between 1878 and 1903 when production was located at Fourvoirie in France, has been consigned to auction.
 This bottle dates to before the Chartreuse monks moved their distillery from France to Spain and as this pristine bottle has such great significance to liqueur collectors and enthusiasts my first task was to discover why the bottle was so perfectly preserved, and so clean!

 Chartreuse only gets better with age, it mellows and becomes more alluring and sophisticated.

 My investigations took me on a surprising and wonderful journey of discovery.
 The bottle had been stored on its side in cool, dark cellar conditions for decades but the story of this bottle of Chartreuse actually began in 1897 with the birth of Freddie Lecomte in London.

 Freddie’s French parents, Leon Louis and Julia Augustine Lecomte had recently married and were living in Leytonstone, East London.
 Leon worked for a telegraphic undersea cable company which had brought the family to London, but originally his parents were from Neauphle-le-Chateau (where Grand Marnier is produced), a town to the west of Paris, not too far from Versailles.